-Light colored dogs are sometimes prone to a condition called tear staining, wherein, on an otherwise well-groomed pet, the fur around the eyes has unsightly dark stains.
-The tear stains may start gradually or very quickly, but once they take hold, seem almost impossible to remedy.
+Light-colored dogs are sometimes prone to a condition called tear staining, wherein, on an otherwise well-groomed pet, the fur around the eyes has unsightly dark stains.
+The tear stains may start gradually or very quickly, but once they take hold, they seem almost impossible to remedy.
+Luckily, it isn't.

-Trust me, I know about this problem because I have a white dog that is a Maltshipoo (Maltese, Shih Tzu, Poodle Mix) named Sugar Pie.
-She is my furry little canine daughter that I love very much, and she was plagued with tears stains for the first two years of her life.
+Trust me, I know about this problem because I have a white Maltshipoo (Maltese, Shih Tzu, Poodle mix) named Sugar Pie.
+She is my furry little canine daughter, and I love her very much.
+Sadly, she was plagued with tears stains for the first two years of her life.
 But, after constant research, I found a cure for her!

 What Causes Dog Tear Stains?